ConnorSweeneyDev/.config/readme.md

 - Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.
 - Paste `wezterm` into your config and change the font face to whatever NerdFont you installed.
+You can go to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and rename the WezTerm shortcut to something shorter like `wt` for ease of typing in the start menu.
 - Paste `pwsh` into your config, then run `notepad $PROFILE` and paste this line into the file that is opened: `. $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
 (You may have to create the file first if it doesn't exist).